FREQUENTLY ASKED QUESTIONS

 That’s where Contemporary Pilates comes in.
 The evolution of Pilates began in the 1960s (after Pilates’ death in 1967) and went well into the 1980s.
 Popularity in the practice soared during that time due to more emphasis on incorporating modifications and modern science which made Pilates more accessible to people.

-How long will it take me to see results?
+How long will it take me to lose weight and see results?

 After your very first class you may notice subtle shifts—feeling taller, less anxious, and more connected to your body.
 With consistent practice, the results multiply, less stress, better sleep, improved posture, elevated mood, and a steady boost in confidence.

 Pilates is not a quick fix.
 Unlike fast-track options such as crash diets or weight loss shots, Pilates sows the seeds of strength and alignment for a lifetime.
-Each class is an investment in your future self—one that builds sustainable energy, resilience, and well-being that lasts.
+Each class is an investment in your future self—one that builds sustainable energy, resilience, and well-being that lasts for a lifetime.

-For best results: Pair your Pilates practice with quality sleep, hydration, and whole food.
+For best results: Pair your Pilates practice with quality sleep, hydration, and whole foods.
 These simple lifestyle choices help your body recover faster and unlock the full benefits of your commitment to health.

 Why is Pilates so expensive?